 Structural inspections are particularly important.
 During these examinations, an inspector comes to the property to determine if there are material physical defects and whether expensive repairs and replacements are likely to be required in the next few years.
 Such inspections for a single-family home often require two or three hours, and both buyer and seller should attend.
 This is an opportunity to examine the property’s mechanics and structure, ask questions and learn far more about the property than is possible with an informal walk-through.
-If you are unable to attend, I will present all reports to you.
+If you are unable to attend, we will present all reports to you.

-I will also assist with any further negotiations related to inspections.
+We will also assist with any further negotiations related to inspections.

 Once the loan has funded or the check has been received, we will deliver the keys to the buyer.

-I will walk you through every aspect of the transaction and guide you along the way.
+We will walk you through every aspect of the transaction and guide you along the way.

 As the area’s top-producing agents, you can count on Breck Overall, Jeff Hamilton and their team to be a responsive and reliable partner.
 They offer creative ideas, ethical standards and connections to the world’s most influential agents.Contact Us